agross705/Lab-8.1/READme.md

 - Used additional code that is never used
 - Missing accessibility names
 - Changes need to be very clear and detailed for results
-- I despise using AI with the furry of a thousand suns!!!
+- I despise using AI with the fury of a thousand suns!!!

 ### Continued development